When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Main results

-Following the triangle inequality, we give an overview of four steps that comprise the proof of Theorem \ref{thm:main_thm_for_RLMC} and \ref{thm:main_thm_for_pRLMC}.
+Armed with the triangle inequality, we give an overview of four steps that comprise the proof of Theorem \ref{thm:main_thm_for_RLMC} and \ref{thm:main_thm_for_pRLMC}.

-\textbf{Step 1.} Uniform-in-time moment estimates are proved for the Langevin SDEs, with the help of dissipativity conditions (see Lemma \ref{lem:uniform_in_time_bounded_moments_to_LSDE}).
-In addition, we require the numerical approximations to be uniform-in-time moment bounded (see Lemmas \ref{lem:uniform_in_time_bounded_moments_to_RLMC} and \ref{lem:uniform_in_time_bounded_moments_to_pRLMC}).
+\textbf{Step 1.} Uniform-in-time moment estimates are proved for the Langevin SDEs, with the help of dissipativity conditions (see Proposition \ref{prop:uniform_in_time_bounded_moments_to_LSDE}).
+In addition, the numerical approximations are also shown to have uniform-in-time moment bounds (see Propositions \ref{prop:uniform_in_time_bounded_moments_to_RLMC} and \ref{prop:uniform_in_time_bounded_moments_to_pRLMC}).

-\textbf{Step 2.} We establish the finite-time mean-square convergence rates, suffering from exponential time dependence (see Lemmas \ref{lem:finite_time_error_analysis_RLMC} and \ref{lem:finite_time_error_analysis_pRLMC}).
+\textbf{Step 2.} The finite-time mean-square convergence rates are established, suffering from exponential time dependence (see Propositions \ref{prop:finite_time_error_analysis_RLMC} and \ref{prop:finite_time_error_analysis_pRLMC}).
 These are then used to handle the first term on the right-hand side of \eqref{Randomization-eq:tri-inequ-for-w2-framework}.
-We explicitly show the dependence of error constant on time $T $, i.e., $\exp (1 + 12 L_1T)$ and $\exp ((1+ 10L+6L_2)T)$ for RLMC and pRLMC, respectively.
+We explicitly show the dependence of error constant on time $T $.
 Accordingly, one can derive from the definition of the $\mathcal{W}_2$-distance that

-\textbf{Step 3.} To estimate the second term on the right-hand side of \eqref{Randomization-eq:tri-inequ-for-w2-framework}, we rely on the exponential ergodicity (see Proposition \ref{pro:exponential_convergence}).
+\textbf{Step 3.} To estimate the second term on the right-hand side of \eqref{Randomization-eq:tri-inequ-for-w2-framework}, we rely on the exponential ergodicity of $\{ p_t \}_{t \geq 0}$ (see Proposition \ref{pro:exponential_convergence}).
 In virtue of the monotonicity condition and LSI, one can achieve the exponential ergodicity as follows:

 This is the key ingredient to the uniform-in-time error analysis of the sampling algorithms.

 \textbf{Step 4.} The fourth step is to bound $\mathcal{W}_2 (\nu \Tilde{p}_n, \pi )$.
 Collecting \eqref{Randomization-eq:tri-ineq-part1} and \eqref{Randomization-eq:tri-ineq-part2} together and choosing $T=\Theta$ such that $\mathcal{K} e^{-\eta T } = \frac{1}{e}$, one can derive from the uniform-in-time bounded moments (see Theorems \ref{thm:main_thm_for_RLMC} and \ref{thm:main_thm_for_pRLMC}) that